ariliammax/clocks/notebook.md

 ##### A second session

-Max made Ari stop before he coded the machines to reecive any data.
-Then suddenly all of the pipes broke.
+All of the pipes keep breaking on `recv`...

-Max **CLOGGED** the _pipes_. ~ Frank Zapppa

 ### 2023.03.03